denis-beurive/angulardart-playground/two-way-binding-with-forms/README.md

 # Description

 This example illustrates the use of a two-way data binding within forms.
+It also introduces the use of the package "dart:html".

 See [directives.dart](https://github.com/dart-lang/angular/blob/master/angular_forms/lib/src/directives.dart) for the list of all directives.